panoramicdata/PanoramicData.NCalcExtensions/README.md

    * decimal or System.Decimal
    * JArray or Newtonsoft.Json.Linq.JArray (jArray also supported for backaward compatibility)
    * JObject or Newtonsoft.Json.Linq.JObject (jObject also supported for backaward compatibility)
+   * JsonDocument or System.Text.Json.JsonDocument (jsonDocument also supported)
+   * JsonArray (for System.Text.Json arrays, jsonArray also supported)
    * Guid

 #### Parameters